When was the Swim for Life started? Who started it and who sponsors it?

 YES, it’s true!
 Keep collecting pledges after you arrive in town, right up to registration.
 The year that an entangled right whale showed up in the harbor before the Swim started we had to delay the event and reconfigure the swim course.
 James was $200 short of the $1,000 Club so he went back out on Commercial Street and collected enough to reach his goal!

 I want to swim but I can’t raise money?

 This is a tough one.
 Is there anyone who likes to raise money (besides the IRS)?
 Raising pledges is part of the process of building up your enthusiasm, commitment and a support team for your swim.
 You might be surprised if you end up recruiting others to swim with you!
 Check out our Fundraising Tips page, and don’t forget to request matching corporate funds from your workplace.

 We have not changed the $100 pledge minimum since we started in 1988.
 We encourage people to take the plunge, to make it easy to join in, but this is a fundraiser and local health organizations count on these funds to provide yearround services to the community.
 The average swimmer raises over $400.

 Do I receive a t-shirt or prize?

-All swimmers receive a ribbon and swimmers, kayakers and volunteers receive a free t-shirt; we have prizes for $500 raised (a poster of this year’s design), the $1,000 Club, and the Circle of Honor (those who have swum ten years or raised $10,000).
+All swimmers receive a ribbon and swimmers, kayakers and volunteers receive a free t-shirt; we have prizes for top fundraisers – the $1,000 Club and the Circle of Honor (those who have swum ten years or raised $10,000).
 And of course a complimentary Mermaid Brunch!